vbachele/Inception/README.md

 - [php-fpm - www.conf](https://myjeeva.com/php-fpm-configuration-101.html)

 *definitions*
-*wp-config.php* This file tells to your database how to get your file and how to treat them
+*wp-config.php* This file tells to your database how to get your files and how to treat them
 ## What are the steps to create your Wordpress
 1. Create you dockerfile image
 	- Download php-fpm